Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Using Tor as a Hidden Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On linux, you can also run Tor as a hidden service and connect your :guilabel:`Particl Desktop` to it.
-This allows other people to use your node as an entry or exit point, making the Tor network more decentralized and private.
+On linux, you can also run :term:`Tor` as a hidden service and connect your :term:`Particl Desktop` to it.
+This allows other people to use your :term:`node` as an entry or exit point, making the :term:`Tor` network more decentralized and private.

 .. rst-class:: bignums

 	#.
-Open a :guilabel:`terminal` and install the Tor network by typing:
+Open a :guilabel:`terminal` and install the :term:`Tor` network by typing:

 		.. code-block:: bash

 			sudo apt-get install tor

 	#.
-Define that you want to use Tor as a hidden service by modifying the Tor config file.
+Define that you want to use :term:`Tor` as a hidden service by modifying the :term:`Tor` config file.
 To do so, type:

 		.. code-block:: bash